Skip to content

 • Post body (required): enter the source code of the main body of your blog post content, including tags and image URLs.
 For an example of how to format your blog post body, see the sample CSV import file.

-Finish your import
+Finish the import

-• Click Preview to see a simplified preview of your blog post content, image URLs, and a listing of the values the importer tool identified for that post.
+3. Click Preview to see a simplified preview of your blog post content, image URLs, and a listing of the values the importer tool identified for that post.

 Please note: images from your blog post won't render in the blog post preview, you'll see the image URLs appear in the preview instead.

-• If any default values were applied to your blog post features, you'll see a note that reads: Default values used to complete mappings.
+1. If any default values were applied to your blog post features, you'll see a note that reads: Default values used to complete mappings.

-• To review the default values, click Change default values.
+2. To review the default values, click Change default values.

 • In the sidebar panel, review the default values for any blog features that couldn't be mapped for every blog post.
 In the example below, there's a default value populating for the blog Author and blog Publish date.